 Obl.
-Command name Explanation op_data Operational conditions for the wake sources.
+Command name Explanation nsource 1.
+Number of wake sources.
+If 0 is used the wake module is by-passed (no source positions can be given in this case). source_pos Command that must be repeated nsource times.
+This gives the position of the wake source (hub position) in global coordinates.
+Wake source position given for down stream turbines are however not used in the simulations since they don't affect the target turbine.
+1. x-pos [m] 2. y-pos [m] 3. z-pos [m] op_data Operational conditions for the wake sources.
 This command can be repeated nsource times to independently set the operation data of individual sources.
 If op_data appears once, the same operation data is used for all sources.
 1. Rotational speed [rad/s] 2.
 Collective pitch angle [deg].
 Defined positive according to the blade root coo, with z-axis from root towards tip.
 Note, this is opposite to the traditional notation for a pitch angle. ble_parameters Parameters used for the BLE model used for developing the wake deficit due to turbulent mixing.
-1. k_1 [-], default=0.10 2. k 2 [-], default=0.008 3. clean-up parameter (0=intermediate files are kept, 1=intermediate files are deleted), default=1 microturb_factors Parameters used for scaling the added wake turbulence according to the deficit depth and depth derivative.
-1. k{m1} [-], factor on deficit depth, default=0.60 2. k{m2} [-], factor on depth derivative, default=0.25 multiple_deficit_method Command that is used for choosing the best approach for handling multiple deficit 1. method (1=MAX operator (default), 2=Direct summation) In general it is recommended to use the MAX operator when the ambient free wind speed is below rated and the direct summation approach above rated wind speed. tint_meander Turbulence intensity of the meander turbulence box.
+1. k_1 [-], default=0.10 2. k_2 [-], default=0.008 3. clean-up parameter (0=intermediate files are kept, 1=intermediate files are deleted), default=1 microturb_factors Parameters used for scaling the added wake turbulence according to the deficit depth and depth derivative.
+1. k{m1} [-], factor on deficit depth, default=0.60

+Obl.
+Command name Explanation 2. k{m2} [-], factor on depth derivative, default=0.35 multiple_deficit_method Command that is used for choosing the best approach for handling multiple deficit 1. method (1=MAX operator (default), 2=Direct summation) In general it is recommended to use the MAX operator when the ambient free wind speed is below rated and the direct summation approach above rated wind speed. tint_meander Turbulence intensity of the meander turbulence box.
 If this command is not used then the default turbulence intensity from the general wind commands is used (normal use) 1.
 Turbulence intensity [-] use_specific_deficit_file File with the deficits used in the correct downstream distance is used instead of the build in deficit generator.
 The wind speed deficits are non-dim with the mean wind speed.
 1. Filename incl. path (e.g/data/deficit.data) write_ct_cq_file File including the local axial and tangential forces (non-dim) as function of blade radius is written.
 1. Filename incl. path (e.g/res/ct_cq.data) write_final_deficits File with the deficits used in the correct downstream distance is written.
 The windspeed deficits are non-dim with the mean wind speed.
 1. Filename incl. path (e.g/res/ct_cq.data)

-11.9 File description of a user defined wake deficit file
+11.10 File description of a user defined wake deficit file